Brand Audit your Business using our free but detailed DIY Template. DM us NOW to get your FREE Copy.

 Step 3: Audit 2 or 3 competitor brands.

-For this audit, we’re looking specifically at your competitors’ visual brands.
+For this audit, we are specifically examining your competitors’ visual brands.
 To complete this exercise, review your key competitors one at a time and document your findings as you go.
-To get a sense of how each brand presents its identity, take a look at its website (especially its homepage), social media profiles, and any other relevant content both online and off.
+To gain insight into how each brand presents its identity, examine its website (especially the homepage), social media profiles, and any other relevant online and offline content.

 Competitor Audit

-Based on your audit, document the insights that help you design a strong and unique identity to compete.
+Based on your audit, document the insights that help you design a strong, unique identity to compete.

 Step 4: Collate your audit answers.